-- 7.17 Borrowing is governed by The Prudential Code for Capital Investment in Local Authorities.
-Borrowing is permissible if it is affordable, prudent and sustainable. - 7.18 Borrowing decisions take into account the revenue implications of projects, both the benefits, such as efficiency savings, and the costs, such as repayment and interest costs.
+- 7.18 Borrowing is governed by The Prudential Code for Capital Investment in Local Authorities.
+Borrowing is permissible if it is affordable, prudent and sustainable. - 7.19 Borrowing decisions take into account the revenue implications of projects, both the benefits, such as efficiency savings, and the costs, such as repayment and interest costs.
 These are built into the MTFP to determine affordability.
 Again, as with the revenue contributions referred to above, the extent to which the Council can borrow resources is largely dependent on the capacity within the General Fund Revenue Budget to pay for borrowing costs.
-Given the constraints on the Council's General Fund Revenue Budget, the extent to which the Council can borrow resources for capital investment will require compensating savings to be identified within the budget if it is to remain affordable, prudent and sustainable. - 7.19 The exception to this is 'invest to save' projects where borrowing costs can be funded from savings arising as a result of capital investment.
+Given the constraints on the Council's General Fund Revenue Budget, the extent to which the Council can borrow resources for capital investment will require compensating savings to be identified within the budget if it is to remain affordable, prudent and sustainable. - 7.20 The exception to this is 'invest to save' projects where borrowing costs can be funded from savings arising as a result of capital investment.
 The Council will endeavour to identify opportunities for such projects, both as a means of asset renewal but also as a way to reduce the operating costs of the Council's asset base.
 Recent decisions relating to the acquisition of parts of the ACE Centre and Number One Market Street, both in Nelson are examples of this.
-Other than this, the Council intends to use capital receipts in lieu of borrowing over the next 3 years.

-Estimated Capital Resources 2018/21
+Estimated Capital Resources 2017/20

-7.20 Table 7 below summarises the estimated capital resources for the next three years:-
+7.21 Table 7 below summarises the estimated capital resources for the next three years:-

-Table 7: Estimated Capital Resources 2018/19 (2019/20 and 2020/21)
+Table 7: Estimated Capital Resources 2017/18 (2018/19 and 2019/20)

-2018/19 2019/20 2020/21
+2017/18 £000 2018/19 £000 2019/20 £000

-£'000 £'000 £'000

-General Capital Receipts 2,185 1170 570
+General Capital Receipts 200 100 100

+Housing Capital Receipts 0 0 0

-Revenue Contribution to Capital 56 0 0
+Revenue Contribution to Capital 125 0 0

-Capital Grants - in year 750 700 650

-Capital Grants - b/fwd 271 0 0
+Capital Grants 1,136 600 500

-Borrowing (including c/fwd commitment) 4,411 0 0
+Borrowing (including c/fwd commitment) 10,952 400 400

-ESTIMATED RESOURCES 7,673 1,870 1,220
+ESTIMATED RESOURCES 12,413 1,100 1,000

-- 7.21 The timing/amount of the capital receipts is dependent on the disposal of properties; there is a need to monitor disposals carefully so that any projects that are being funded from receipts are only started once there is certainty regarding the funding. - 7.22 Aside from capital receipts, the Council's ability to fund capital projects has largely been dependent on borrowing but the affordability of this going forward is under regular review.
+- 7.22 The timing/amount of the capital receipts is dependent on the disposal of properties; there is a need to monitor disposals carefully so that any projects that are being funded from receipts are only started once there is certainty regarding the funding. - 7.23 Aside from capital receipts, the Council's ability to fund capital projects is, as indicated, largely dependent on borrowing both in 2017/18 and thereafter albeit at much lower levels.
+The affordability of this going forward will need to be considered carefully particularly in the context of the pressure on the Council's General Fund revenue budget.